What Is Virtual Staging? The Complete Guide for 2026

 Step 4: Stage the Right Rooms

-4. Dining room (sets the entertaining narrative)
+- Dining room for the entertaining narrative

 Step 5: Add to Your Listing